- Drug Class:

 - Street Names:

 - Angel's Dust, Hog, Horse Tranquilizer, Ozone, Rocket Fuel, Wet

 - Drug Testing:

-PCP, commonly known as angel dust, is usually classified as a hallucinogen.
-However, it also has the effects of a stimulant, an anesthetic, or a narcotic pain-killer, depending on how much is taken.
+PCP, commonly known as angel's dust, is usually classified as a hallucinogen.
+However, it can also have the effects of a stimulant, an anesthetic, or a narcotic painkiller, depending on how much is taken.
 PCP has powerful and unpredictable hallucinogenic properties.
 As a result, individual PCP episodes can vary greatly.
 Many PCP users are brought to emergency rooms because of its unpleasant psychological effects or because of overdose.
 Continued PCP use can lead to psychological dependence, as well as tolerance.

 In the 24-hour urine, 4% to 19% of a PCP dose is excreted as unchanged PCP and 25% to 30% as conjugated metabolites.
-PCP urine concentrations in ambulatory users were most frequently between 40 ng/ml and 3,400 ng/ml.
+PCP urine concentrations in ambulatory users were most frequently between 40 and 3,400 ng/mL.